 That’s the Sewing Planning Airtable template in a nutshell!

-When you download the template, feel free to change it up how you like to work for you!
+When you download the template, feel free to modify it to work for you!
 Need to add or delete options from specific field types?
 Want to filter out different fields?
-Go ahead!
+Go ahead.
+You won’t hurt my feelings.

 I hope you find this as helpful as it’s been for me!
-Let me know how you like it, any changes you’ve made, or any suggestions to make it better!
+Let me know how you like it, any changes you’ve made, or suggestions to make it better.

 If you’d like to support this content, consider buying me a Ko-fi!